PanDAWMS/panda-jedi/README.txt

 * 3/10/2014
   * added a mechanism for task chain
+  * fixed JEDI email notification to show process and dataset summary

 * 3/7/2014
   * fixed wrong errorDiaglog="No build jobs succeeded" for group anal